umutkcbs/hope-autonomous-driving/README.md

 ----

 I drove the vehicle for 1 hour and also collected data and saved them in a CSV file.
 I trained the data in the CSV file using [the method and model in this link](https://vijayabhaskar96.medium.com/tutorial-on-keras-flow-from-dataframe-1fd4493d237c).

+## I want to run this

+There are things you need to do before running codes:
+- You need to install Python (I used version 3.7.9),
+- Set the game to full screen and at 1280x720 resolution,
+- You have to install the components I use.
+If this is your first time using Python ----